Nikhilbharadwaj08/Dog_vs_Cat_Classification_Flask/README.md

 3rd step:

- Now just run the code using:
+ Now time to run the code, just go thje terminal and than type:

- python predict_app.py
+ 1) python predict_app.py

- IF ANY ERROR LIKE NO MODULE NAME "KERAS" , INSTALL THEM USING pip
+ IF ANY ERROR LIKE NO MODULE NAME FOUND "KERAS" , INSTALL THEM USING pip
  ex: 1) pip install keras
      2) pip install pandas
      etc..!!!